Redpanda Terraform Provider

 Create a Dedicated cluster

 A Dedicated cluster is fully managed by Redpanda and ensures consistent performance.
-This example provisions a cluster on AWS with specific zones and throughput tiers.
+This example provisions a cluster on AWS with specific zones and usage tiers.

 terraform {